 Situated subsequent to Kate’s Point, Elephant’s Head Point or Needle Hole Point is any other famous standpoint in Mahabaleshwar.
 The overhanging cliffs of this factor are much like the top of an elephant.
 Thus the factor got its name because the Elephant’s Head Point.
 One can see a herbal rock formation with a hollow in between, for that reason giving the call Needle Hole.
 From this perspective, one also can get a breathtaking view of the Sahyadri mountain variety.

 Popularly referred to as Mumbai Point or Bombay Point, Sunset Point is one of the maximum famous viewpoints of Mahabaleshwar.
 This is the oldest factor of Mahabaleshwar and the point is called so attributable to its location at the antique Bombay street.
 This is the location from wherein human beings can get the astounding sunset over the valleys underneath at Mahabaleshwar.
 The soothing atmosphere and a pleasing climate, makes this location a really perfect spot for late afternoon picnic.
 Besides superb views, site visitors can also opt for Horse riding and Choupati games.

 Wilson Point / Sunrise Point

-Wilson Point, popularly known as as Sunrise Point, is the best point in Mahabaleshwar and additionally one of the must visit Mahabaleshwar Tourist Places.
+Wilson Point, popularly known as as Sunrise Point, is the best point in Mahabaleshwar and additionally one of the top places to visit in mahabaleshwar.
 Situated at an altitude of 1439 m, Wilson Point is named after Sir Leslie Wilson, the Governor of Bombay province from 1923 to 1926.
 Tourists can experience the stunning sunrise from this point.
 This is a sizeable plateau with three watching towers, from in which vacationers can get the spell binding vista of Mahabaleshwar and surrounding plains.